 Learning to communicate better

-I think instead of prefixing labels onto statements, we should be learning to communicate better.
-This seems to be a common problem of seeking technical solutions to social problems that comes up a lot in the tech world.
+I think instead of prefixing labels onto statements, we should learn to communicate better.
+This seems to be a common problem in the tech world: seeking technical solutions to social problems.

 The author seems to even realize this when they added a “best practices” section at the bottom of the page with this list:

 Those suggestions don’t need a labelling system.
-What they do require is more thought about how something might be received, and most of all empathy, which I frequently find lacking in heated technical discussions.
+They require more thought about how something might be received, and most of all empathy, which I frequently find lacking in heated technical discussions.
 No simple trick is going to solve that problem.